 The application process begins on October 1 and the priority deadline for ICC is March 1.
-Only applications completed by March 1 are considered for the FSEOG and FWS Grants.
+FAFSA applications completed by March 1 have priority consideration for the FSEOG and FWS Grants.

 Approximately four days after you have submitted your FAFSA to the federal processor, you will receive a Student Aid Report (SAR) via e-mail.
 Some applications are selected for verification, which is indicated on your Student Aid Report and the Expected Family Contribution (EFC) number on your SAR may be flagged with an asterisk (*).

 If your file is selected for verification, it is the responsibility of the institution to verify the information provided on your FAFSA.
 You will receive an email notification to your ICC student email letting you know you need to check your To-Do list in MyICC (eServices) for all times being requested.
 You must submit these documents in order for ICC to continue processing your application.
 You will not be eligible for any financial aid if these items are not submitted for review.
 Once your file has been reviewed and completed, you will receive an award email to your ICC email which will outline the types of financial aid awards for which you are eligible.
 At ICC, we do our best to begin sending financial aid award notices in April so you are able to make informed decisions regarding your education.